The Mount Sinai Department of

 - Amputation.
 Persons who have had limb loss receive comprehensive care, to aid healing, and functional restoration as well as support for preventive management of future limb loss as part of a continuum of care.

-Mount Sinai ranks among the nation's top 15 for Rehabilitation Medicine according to U.S. News & World Report’s 2013-2014 “Best Hospitals” issue.
+The Mount Sinai Hospital ranks No.14 for Rehabilitation Medicine among the nation's top hospitals, according to U.S. News & World Report's 2014-2015 "Best Hospitals" issue.
 Learn more